 New Member Orientation: New IRB members are required to attend an orientation session prior to participating as a voting member on the IRB.
-This training is conducted by the Sr. Director or designee.
-Additionally, new members are encouraged to attend and observe a Board meeting prior to beginning their appointment.
+This training is conducted by the IRB Chair, Senior Director and/or IRB administrative staff.
+Additionally, new members are required to attend and observe a Board meeting prior to beginning their appointment.